system-pclub/GFuzz/README.md

 Our paper presents GFuzz, a dynamic detector for channel-related concurrency bugs in Go programs.
-For artifact evaluation, we release (1) the tool we built,
+For artifact evaluation, we release
+- (1) the tool we built,
-(2) information of evaluated benchmarks,
+- (2) information of evaluated benchmarks,
-(3) information of detected bugs,
+- (3) information of detected bugs,
-(4) execution overhead of GFuzz's sanitizer,
+- (4) execution overhead of GFuzz's sanitizer,
-(5) study results of whether
+- (5) study results of whether
-GFuzz can help detect bugs in two public concurrency bug sets, and (6) scripts to compare the effectiveness of GFuzz's different features.
+GFuzz can help detect bugs in two public concurrency bug sets,
+- (6) scripts to compare the effectiveness of GFuzz's different features.

 Item (1) can be checked out by executing the following commands